lucidBrot/kctf-usage/README.md

 >
 > [...] and `no_new_privs` + `chroot` is considerable less dangerous than chroot by itself.

 The last part sounds spooky though.
 Might want to be careful with this setting?
+I'm [asking on serverfault](https://serverfault.com/questions/1147799/what-makes-nsjails-disable-no-new-privs-dangerous).

 ## get sudo to work inside nsjail